 Call and recall system

-A national call and recall system will be used, in addition to practices operating their own call and recall systems if they wish to do so.
+A national call and recall system is operating, in addition to practices operating their own call and recall systems if they wish to do so.

 Patients can choose to attend either their local general practice-led designated site, or a regional immunisation service.
 If patients choose the local site, practices will need to contact patients to book an appropriate time.
 Practices will be able to use the national booking system instead of their local booking system if they choose.